AnimatorJoe/game-off-2016/README.md

 pod install
 ```

-Then, use the `xcrun` command line tool as follows, to compile and run:
+Then, use the `xcrun` command line tool as follows, to compile an intermediate binary:

 ```bash
 xcrun xcodebuild \